Bizcuit/rtdg_visualizer/README.md

 5. **Authorize Your Org**:
    - Authenticate with your Salesforce org: `sf org login web --alias myorg`
-   - Replace `myorg` with a suitable alias for your org.
+   - Replace `myorg` with a suitable alias for your org

 6. **Deploy the Source Code**:
-   - Deploy all components to your org: `sf project deploy start`
+   - Deploy all components to your org: `sf project deploy start -o myorg`
-   - Alternatively, deploy specific metadata: `sf project deploy start --source-dir force-app`
+   - Replace `myorg` with a suitable alias for your org

 7. **Assign Permissions**:
    - Ensure users have the necessary permissions to access the LWC and Flows.
 This may involve creating permission sets or profiles with access to custom objects, Apex classes, and Lightning components.